 \(\frac{3}{8}\)

-So, by comparing the two representations, we can conclude that \(\frac{2}{5}\; > \;\frac{3}{8}\).
-It is very important to emphasize, if these are fractions of the same whole, that the same model (whole) was used to represent both fractions.
+By comparing the two representations, we can conclude that \(\frac{2}{5}\; > \;\frac{3}{8}\).
+It is very important to emphasize that the same whole was used to represent both fractions.
 Students sometimes overlook the importance of the whole and do not correctly interpret situations with fractions.
-For example, in the following situation, by not comparing the same whole, students might state that \(\frac{1}{3} = \frac{1}{4}\).
+For example, in the following situation, students might not consider that the wholes are different, and conclude that \(\frac{1}{3} = \frac{1}{4}\).

 \(\frac{1}{3}\)